TheRealAt0th3T/OperatingSystems/Project 1/README.md

 The first main tests were to make sure the program compiled correctly.
 As I was not very familiar with C, there were a lot of syntax errors and minor formatting errors (ie declaring an int outside of the for loop before using it).
 After successful compilation, I ran the program to see if it would either succeed at sorting, and thus generate output, or fail it.
 The main issue I kept having was segmentation faults.
-This was due to errors in how I was mallocing my variables.
+This was due to errors in how I was mallocing my variables, and I ended up getting help in the tutoring center to fully correct the statements.
 The other main error occured when testing with valgrind.
 I had a program that correctly sorted and printed a sorted array, but valgrind returned errors.
 After discussing with the TA and the professor, I was able to determine that all the errors occured from indexing issues.
 The function that generates the random array starts indexing at i=1, instead of the traditional i=0.
 This leads to the initial index 0 being NULL.
 I had made the assumption that indexing starts at 0, thus all my loops were running into errors when trying to read and sort NULL.
 It was a simple fix of just adding 1 to all the places where I moved through the array.

 ## Known Bugs